 Actual draft position: 5

-Valanciunas plateaued in Toronto but is having a resurgence in Memphis.
-He’s good off of the pick and roll with the skills to either finish at the rim or find the open man.
-He’s a beast on the offensive glass with mittens for hands.
+Valanciunas plateaued in Toronto, had a resurgence with the Memphis Grizzlies, and has now moved on to New Orleans.
+He's good off of the pick and roll with the skills to either finish at the rim or find the open man.
+He's a beast on the offensive glass with mittens for hands.